matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 169) Cloud Logging - Export?
 Answer: Logs are ideally stored in Cloud Logging for limited periods: For long term retention (compliance, audit) logs can be exported to: Cloud storage bucket (example 'bucket/syslog/20250505').
 Big Query dataset (example tables syslog-20250505 > columns, timestamp, log).
-Cloud Pub/Sub topic (base 64encoding log entries).
+Cloud Pub/Sub topic (base64 encoding log entries).
 How do you export logs?
 Create sinks to these destinations using Log Router: You can create include or exclude filters to limit the logs.